Mehamn

-Mehamn (Donjevuotna; Meehamina) is the administrative centre of Gamvik Municipality in Finnmark county, Norway.
+Mehamn (Donjevuotna; Meehamina; Archaic Russian: Sjestopalikha) is the administrative centre of Gamvik Municipality in Finnmark county, Norway.
 The village is located on the small Vedvik peninsula, itself part of the greater Nordkinn Peninsula, at the southern end of the Mehamnfjorden, a bay off of the Barents Sea.
 The village of Gamvik lies about 16 km to the east and the village of Kjøllefjord (in Lebesby Municipality) lies about 30 km to the southwest.
 Mehamn Chapel is located in this village.
 The 0.59 km2 village has a population (2023) of 703 which gives the village a population density of 1198 PD/km2.

 History

 Mehamnfjorden during polar night, with Normannsethfjorden and Vedvikneset just north of Mehamn.
 Reipnakktinden as well as a sugarhead of Kinnarodden − the northernmost point on the Nordkinn Peninsula − are visible at the far end.

 Whaling

 Svend Foyn established the whaling station in Mehamn that was built in 1884-1885.
 It was put into use starting in the spring of 1885, and it became the largest of its kind in Finnmark County.
 After Foyn’s death in 1894, the whaling station was run by Foyn’s whaling company.
 Svend Foyn also established the Svend Foyn Chapel, in Mehamn starting in 1887.